 - A copy of the current registration (only for seniors in their final terms).
 Once a passing grade has been reported for a last term subject, the Registrar’s Office will record the minor as complete.

-- If a student is graduating and currently taking one or more minor subjects in his/her final semester before graduation, s/he may list the subjects on the completion form and they will be audited once grades are submitted at the end of the semester.
+- If a student is graduating and currently taking one or more minor subjects in their final semester before graduation, they may list the subjects on the completion form and the form will be audited once grades are submitted at the end of the semester.
 Please note: the student must list any last term subjects under the exact subject number that appears on their registration.
 For jointly listed classes, this is crucial, as the system will audit only the listed subject number.

 - Students must file a minor completion form by the end of the third week of their final term at MIT, even if they are taking some of their minor subjects during that term.
 Students may file the completion form at any point after they have completed the subjects in the minor—there is no need to wait until their final semester—but they must do so by the deadline above in order to avoid a $50 late fee.

-For more information please contact the Innovation Initiative Senior Program Manager, Tom Luly at firstname.lastname@example.org.
+For more information please contact the Innovation Initiative Program Manager, Lauren Tyger at email@example.com.